An “extraordinary career”

 Her clinical expertise, leadership skills and research also played a major role in the creation of the Ontario Network of Sexual Assault and Domestic Violence Treatment Centres, which currently consists of 37 hospital-based clinics in Ontario.

-“I have had the honor to work alongside Dr. McNair for the past seven years and witness her dedication and passion for victims of sexual assault and intimate partner violence,” says Cassandra Fisher, Clinical Manager of the RSADVTP.
+“I have had the honor to work alongside Dr. McNair for the past several years and witness her dedication and passion for victims of sexual assault and intimate partner violence,” says Cassandra Fisher, Clinical Manager of the RSADVTP.
 “She represents the best ideals of St. Joseph’s where we seek to follow the values of respect, excellence and compassion.”

 Among her many achievements, says Fisher, is identifying and filling a significant need for primary care for trauma survivors who do not have a family doctor.
 McNair found that more than half of patients seen at the RSDVTP had no primary care.
 Nor did many of these patients find success within the traditional health care settings.